nextapps-de/flexsearch/README.md

 ## Best Practices

+### Page-Load / Fast-Boot

+There are several options to optimize either the page load or when booting up or populate an index on server-side:

+- Using [Fast-Boot Serialization](doc/export-import.md#fast-boot-serialization-for-server-side-rendering-php-python-ruby-rust-java-go-nodejs-) for small and simple indexes
+- Using [Non-Blocking Runtime Balancer (Async)](doc/async.md) for populating larger amounts of contents while doing other processes in parallel
+- Using [Worker Indexes](doc/worker.md) will distribute the workload to dedicated balanced threads
+- Using [Persistent Indexes](doc/persistent.md) when targeting a zero-latency boot-up

 ### Use numeric IDs

-It is recommended to use numeric id values as reference when adding content to the index.
-The byte length of passed ids influences the memory consumption significantly.
-If this is not possible you should consider to use a index table and map the ids with indexes, this becomes important especially when using contextual indexes on a large amount of content.
+It is recommended to use id values from type `number` as reference when adding content to the index.
+The reserved byte length of passed ids influences the memory consumption significantly.
+When stringified numeric IDs are included in your datasets consider replacing these by `parseInt(...)` before pushing to the index.

 ---